embrace-io/embrace-docs/docs/ios/faq.md

 If you are having problems with dSYM uploads, we encourage you to share the logs described below with our support team.
 :::

-The logs for the dSYM upload are split between the XCode logs and your computer's system logs.
-The logs from the `run.sh` script included with the SDK appear in the XCode build logs, while the logs from the `upload` binary appear in the system logs.
+The logs for the dSYM upload are split between the Xcode logs and your computer's system logs.
+The logs from the `run.sh` script included with the SDK appear in the Xcode build logs, while the logs from the `upload` binary appear in the system logs.
 This is a side effect of doing the upload process in the background, allowing the build to proceed to other steps before it completes.

-To view the `run.sh` logs in XCode:
+To view the `run.sh` logs in Xcode:

 1. Select the Report Navigator
 2. Select the appropriate build report